 2. Asking us to investigate

-If you have evidence of an error in your data (like proof of a new speed limit for the location), we're very happy to look into the issue.
+If you have evidence of an error in your data (like proof of a new speed limit for the location- Evidence could include a photo of the sign with the speed limit on that road), we're very happy to look into the issue.
 While errors in speed data are extremely rare, we never want to treat you unfairly and will always investigate.
+If you believe the recorded speed limit is incorrect, chat to us with any evidence.
+We will review any data to confirm the correct road speed and if the wrong limit was posted, the record can be corrected.

 3. Providing evidence of a third party's behaviour